-Two studies from Korea did correlate blood sugar control with knee replacement surgery outcomes.
-Those reports, published in Clinical Orthopaedics and Related Research.
-2015 and Clinics in Orthopedic Surgery in 2013 found that people with an A1c level of 8 or higher were more likely to develop wound infections than those with lower numbers.
+However, two studies from Korea did correlate blood sugar control with knee replacement surgery outcomes.
+Those reports, published in Clinical Orthopaedics and Related Research in 2015 and Clinics in Orthopedic Surgery in 2013, found that people with an A1c level of 8 or higher were more likely to develop wound infections than those with lower numbers.

 Before You Have Surgery

-Although further research is needed to confirm exactly how diabetes and its control might affect knee replacement surgery results, Adams says diabetes should still be an important consideration as people plan for their procedure.
+Although further research is needed to confirm exactly how diabetes and its control might affect knee replacement surgery results, Annette L. Adams, PhD, research scientist at the Kaiser Permanente Southern California Department of Research and Evaluation in Pasadena and lead author of the Kaiser study, says diabetes should still be an important consideration as people plan for their procedure.
 “Doctors and patients need to be mindful of the presence of diabetes when considering major surgery.”

 Stay in the Know.
 Live in the Yes.